Wednesday, 15 May 2024

 But the details of this were kept surprisingly vague.
 It was treated very clinically.
 Perhaps because we were seeing everything through the eyes of lawyers who were more interested in the legal nitty gritty rather than the actual victims of the scandal.
 This film was definitely missing a lot of heart.

 Michael Clayton is a little more than your standard male lead who has an acrimonious relationship with his wife and son.
-And while Arthur's meltdown catalysed the film, we explored the reasons or causes of it.
+And while Arthur's meltdown catalysed the film, we never really explored the reasons or causes of it.
 Tilda Swinton's character was similarly under-developed.

 I'm really not sure how Michael Clayton made it onto this list.
 It certainly was not one of the best films of all time.